-is a zero discord state for Alice with the correct $\mathcal{E}_A$ and $\rho_A$ for any mixed states on Bob's side $\beta_0,\beta_1$. \begin{quote}\textit{There is zero discord for Alice iff Bob's ellipsoid is a line segment and the length of Alice's Bloch vector is equal to the distance from the centre of Bob's ellipsoid to his Bloch vector divided by the radius of his ellipsoid.} \end{quote}
+\begin{quote}\textit{There is zero discord for Alice iff Bob's ellipsoid degenerates to a line segment and the length of Alice's Bloch vector is equal to the distance from the centre of Bob's ellipsoid to his Bloch vector divided by the radius of his ellipsoid.} \end{quote}

 The ``only if'' part can easily be checked: it requires $a = \frac{|\boldsymbol{c}_B-\boldsymbol{b}|}{s_B}$.
 Since, after some algebra,

 then $|\boldsymbol{c}_B-\boldsymbol{b}| = \frac{t |\ve{y} - t\ve{x}|}{1-t^2} = as_B$.